Breton language: Other forms of education

-In addition to bilingual education (including Breton-medium education) the region has introduced the Breton language in primary education, mainly in the department of Finistère.
-These "initiation" sessions are generally one to three hours per week, and consist of songs and games.
+In addition to bilingual education (including Breton-medium education), the region has introduced the Breton language in primary education, mainly in the department of Finistère.
+The "initiation" sessions are generally one to three hours per week and consist of songs and games.

 Schools in secondary education (collèges and lycées) offer some courses in Breton.
 In 2010, nearly 5,000 students in Brittany were reported to be taking this option.
-Additionally, the University of Rennes 2 has a Breton language department offering courses in the language along with a master's degree in Breton and Celtic Studies.
+Additionally, the University of Rennes 2 has a Breton-language department, which offers courses in the language, along with a master's degree in Breton and Celtic Studies.

 Phonology

 Vowels

 Vowels in Breton may be short or long.
-All unstressed vowels are short; stressed vowels can be short or long (vowel lengths are not noted in usual orthographies as they are implicit in the phonology of particular dialects, and not all dialects pronounce stressed vowels as long).
-An emergence of a schwa sound occurs as a result of vowel neutralization in post-tonic position, among different dialects.
+All unstressed vowels are short; stressed vowels can be short or long.
+(Vowel length is not noted in usual orthographies, as it is implicit in the phonology of particular dialects, and not all dialects pronounce stressed vowels as long.
+The vowels: eu, o, e, a, are pronounced when they are long: //ø, o, e, ɑ//, when they are short: //œ, ɔ, ɛ, a// and between (most of the time and especially when they are short): //ø̞, o̞, e̞, ä//.

+An emergence of a schwa sound occurs as a result of vowel neutralization in post-tonic position in different dialects.

-All vowels can also be nasalized, which is noted by appending an 'n' letter after the base vowel, or by adding a combining tilde above the vowel (most commonly and easily done for a and o due to the Portuguese letters), or more commonly by non-ambiguously appending an ñ letter after the base vowel (this depends on the orthographic variant).
+All vowels can also be nasalized, which is noted most commonly by non-ambiguously appending an ñ letter after the base vowel (this depends on the orthographic variant).
+But this is not essential for understanding and, in fact, is not always done even by native speakers.